npm/rfcs/accepted/0000-validate-signatures.md

 #### Fetching the public key

-We propose adding a new json endpoint to registry.npmjs.org that returns public signature keys:
+Add a new json endpoint to registry.npmjs.org that returns public signature
+keys:

 ```
 GET https://registry.npmjs.org/.well-known/npm-signature-keys